NGWPC/ngencerf-server/README.md

 There are some static files that are required for Ngen to run.
 They should be in a directory under the data directory at `/ngencerf/data` called `ngen-static-files`.

 The data for the `ngen-static-files` directory is in 2 locations.
 Copy everything from  `s3://ngwpc-dev/ngen-static-files/` to
-`/ngencerf/data/ngen-static-files`
+`/ngencerf/data/ngen-static-files` or `/ngencerf-app/data/ngen-cal-data/ngen-static-files`
 ```
 aws s3 cp --recursive s3://ngwpc-dev/ngen-static-files /ngencerf/data/ngen-static-files
 ```

 In addition, copy the directory `module_parameter_files` and all its contents from https://github.com/NGWPC/nwm-cal-mgr/tree/development/module_parameter_files to the `/ngencerf/data/ngen-static-files` directory.
-GitHub does not provided an easy way to just download a single directory, but here is a command to do it
+GitHub does not provide an easy way to just download a single directory, but here is a command to do it

 ```
-cd /ngencerf/data/ngen-static-files
+cd /ngencerf/data/ngen-static-files (for PW, use /ngencerf-app/data/ngen-cal-data/ngen-static-files)
 rm -rf module_parameter_files
 git clone --depth 1 --filter=blob:none --sparse -b development https://github.com/NGWPC/nwm-cal-mgr.git tmp-nwm-cal-mgr && \
 cd tmp-nwm-cal-mgr && \